graphql/graphql-over-http/spec/GraphQLOverHTTP.md

 Servers and clients MUST support JSON and MAY support other, additional serialization formats.

+Note: Allowing other media types, particularly on requests, can be insecure.

 For consistency and ease of notation, examples of the response are given in JSON throughout this specification.